nlopez39/Inscribe-test-part-2/README.md

 ### Upload a Document:

-Follow these steps to upload a document to Inscribe for analysis:
+Follow these steps to upload a document to Inscribe API for analysis:

 1. **Get the Customer ID**